Operation-Jupiter/Simple-Protocol-For-Mac-Terminal/CONTRIBUTING.md

   address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
+* ANY ATTACKING OF OTHER PEOPLE, VIA COMPUTER HARM, WILL NOT BE ALLOWED!

 ### Our Responsibilities